Dr Alexis Foster

 - Teaching interests

-I am involved in delivering various aspects of Master level programs at ScHARR including:
+I am involved in delivering various aspects of Master level programs in ScHARR including:

 I am a member of ScHARR’s Athena SWAN Committee.

-I am on the Executive for the Centre for Wellbeing in Public Policy.
+I sit on the Executive for the Centre for Wellbeing in Public Policy.